Robert Henry Cain: Advance into Arnhem

-The Allies planned to fly the British and Polish to Arnhem in three separate lifts over three days.
-Major General Roy Urquhart decided to deploy the 1st Airlanding Brigade first, as glider troops could assemble more quickly than parachute infantry and secure the landing areas.
-Cain took off with the first lift along with two companies of the South Staffords but only five minutes after departing from RAF Manston the tow rope connecting the Albemarle tug to his Horsa glider pulled out of the leading aircraft.
-After landing safely the glider's occupants were able to fly out the following day with the second lift.
+The Allies planned to fly British and Polish to Arnhem in three separate lifts over three days.
+Major General Roy Urquhart decided to deploy the 1st Airlanding Brigade first, as glider troops could assemble more quickly than parachute infantry, and secure the landing areas.
+Cain took off with the first lift along with two companies of the South Staffords, but only five minutes after departing from RAF Manston, the tow rope connecting the Albemarle tug to his Horsa glider pulled out of the leading aircraft.
+After landing safely, the glider's occupants were able to fly out the following day with the second lift.

-In Arnhem the Allied plan quickly unravelled.
+In Arnhem, the Allied plan quickly unravelled.
 Only a small group of the 1st Parachute Brigade, mainly elements of Lieutenant Colonel John Frost's 2nd Battalion, were able to reach the bridge.
-The 1st and 3rd Battalions were unable to penetrate the outer suburbs of the city and their advance stalled, so in order to support them the first lift of the South Staffords were sent forward on the morning of the 18th.
-When Cain arrived with the second lift they too were sent forward, arriving at the outskirts of Arnhem on the night of the 18th.
+The 1st and 3rd Battalions were unable to penetrate the outer suburbs of the city, and their advance stalled, so in order to support them, the first lift of the South Staffords were sent forward on the morning of the 18th.
+When Cain arrived with the second lift, they too were sent forward, arriving at the outskirts of Arnhem on the night of the 18th.
 Lieutenant Colonel David Dobie of the 1st Battalion proposed a concentrated attack on a narrow front between the Lower Rhine and the Arnhem railway line.
-The South Staffords would advance toward the bridge, with the remnants of the 1st and 3rd Battalions on their right flank, while the 11th Parachute Battalion, remained in reserve.
+The South Staffords would advance toward the bridge, with the remnants of the 1st and 3rd Battalions on their right flank, while the 11th Parachute Battalion remained in reserve.
 The Staffords moved forward at 4.30am with D Company in the lead, followed by B and A Companies with C Company in reserve.
-In the area around St Elizabeth Hospital, the lead company met heavy resistance clearing houses and B Company took the lead, getting as far as a dell near the Arnhem City Museum.
-Here Cain and his men encountered enemy armour for the first time.
-The company was only armed with PIATs and mortars and although Cain and several of his company opened fire on the tanks and guns, they did not manage to disable any.
-By 11:30 they had run out of PIAT ammunition and the tanks now dominated the area.
-Their position was clearly hopeless and so Lieutenant Colonel McCardie, the commanding officer (CO) of 2nd Battalion, The South Staffordshire Regiment, ordered them to withdraw from the dell.
-Cain fell back with several of his men but few of them were able to escape, while the men of the other companies were forced to surrender.
+In the area around St Elizabeth Hospital, the lead company met heavy resistance clearing houses.
+B Company then took the lead, getting as far as a dell near the Arnhem City Museum.
+Here, Cain and his men encountered enemy armour for the first time.

+The company was poorly equipped, relying solely on P.I.A.T.s and mortars.
+Despite their limited resources, Cain and several members of his company took up positions and opened fire on the advancing armoured vehicles.
+However, their efforts, though determined, were ineffective, and they were unable to inflict any significant damage or disable the enemy vehicles.
+By 11:30, they had run out of P.I.A.T. ammunition and the tanks now dominated the area.
+Their position was clearly hopeless, and so Lieutenant Colonel McCardie, the commanding officer (CO) of 2nd Battalion, The South Staffordshire Regiment, ordered them to withdraw from the dell.
+Cain fell back with several of his men, but few of them were able to escape, while the men of the other companies were forced to surrender.
 Cain was the only senior officer of the battalion to escape in what he later described as the "South Staff's Waterloo".